g-martens/ansible-references/vars/README.md

 ```
-Ansible support variables that can be userd to store values that you can reuse througout files in an Ansible project.
+Ansible support variables that can be used to store values that you can reuse throughout files in an Ansible project.
 With variables you can create te plays/roles more dynamic, which improves reusability.

-# Variables Precendence
+# Variables Precedence
 Ansible does apply variable precedence, and you might have a use for it.
 Here is the order of precedence from least to greatest (the last listed variables override all other variables):

 1. command line values (for example, -u my_user, these are not variables) 1